 Endpoint allows you to connect the form to an external service via the API, i.e., to a separate public-facing form outside of Full Fabric – such as, for example, in HubSpot.
 By further way of illustration, suppose your school works with a number of marketing agencies – since marketing agencies often have their own websites to capture data, it would make sense to integrate Full Fabric with the agencies' webpages to pull leads and other data from the former into the latter, by mapping the source fields to the destination fields.

 A much better alternative, offering great customisation and design capabilities as well as the opportunity to track visitor interaction, is Embed code.
-With Embed code, the forms are embedded using a script instead of an iframe, whereby the forms behave as part of the page – in other words, the exact same environment.
+With Embed code, the forms are embedded using a script, whereby the forms behave as part of the page – in other words, the exact same environment.
 Consequently, as long as there's a tracking tool (like Google Tag Manager) installed on the page where you introduced the form, you'll be able to implement tags in the latter to monitor how visitors are using your forms – translated into metrics such as completion time, hesitation time, abandonment rate, average time taken for each form field, drop-offs, and many more.
 Moreover, the CSS is inserted directly in your page, which is arguably more comfortable.
 On the whole, this is the recommended route, as it provides a fantastic experience to both visitors and staff.

 Nonetheless, whichever you decide on, what you have to do next is enter the respective URL in Allow external domain and follow the onscreen guidelines under INSTRUCTIONS, which basically consist of pasting the embed code into the HTML module of your webpage, and, in the case of iframe, setting the CUSTOM STYLING in CSS language (optional).